Visax Yqw361tuxq4 Unsplash

 In just ten years, music journalism in Denmark’s major newspapers has been cut in half.
 This is shown by a mini-analysis from the organization Art Music Denmark.
 At the same time, social media has exploded with audience-generated concert reports.
 On one hand, this represents a democratization of music criticism, where the traditional authority of professional critics is being challenged by both audiences and artists.
 On the other hand, it has led to a dilution of deeper conversations about music.

 At this year’s Roskilde Festival, the independent music media outlet Passive/Aggressive is trying out a new model.
 Two individuals with no previous experience in reviewing art or culture will serve as this year’s reviewers in a newly formed audience editorial team.
 Based on this experiment, Mathias Schønberg, editor at Passive/Aggressive, explores how we can redefine the role of music reviews in society to engage a broader public with new music.
-He will discuss this with Torben Eik Jacobsen from the venue Gimle, which recently took over the volunteer-run review platform Bands of Tomorrow.
+He will discuss this with Henrik Holm from the venue Gimle, which recently took over the volunteer-run review platform Bands of Tomorrow and Regitze Bundgaard from Gaffa.

 Join the conversation about where the public discourse on music is heading.